 Successful completion of JAARS Evaluation and Orientation programs

-JAARS makes Bible translation and language development possible, especially in the most remote and difficult places on earth.
-We do that by enabling locally-appropriate and sustainable solutions in transportation, technology, media, and training.
+JAARS makes Bible translation and language development possible, especially in the most remote places on earth.
+We do that by enabling locally appropriate and sustainable solutions in transportation, technology, media and training.

-We need more staff to make in possible.
-Of those who work at the JAARS Center in Waxhaw, N.C., 50% are volunteers either short- or long-term, full- or part-time, and of all ages and training backgrounds.
+We need more staff to make that possible.
+Of those who work at the JAARS Center in Waxhaw, N.C., 50% are volunteers either short or long term, full or part time, and of all ages and backgrounds.
 Missionaries and a few paid personnel round out the staff.